Principal Investigator is a university employee who has a Full-Time position that includes:

 of costs.

-The following are examples of generally unallowable expenditures and are not all inclusive.
+The following are examples of generally unallowable expenditures and are not all-inclusive.

-such as meals, lodging, rentals, alcoholic beverages, transportation, and gratuities.
+include meals, lodging, rentals, alcoholic beverages, transportation, and gratuities.

 of whether the cost is reported as taxable income to the employees.